gis-ops/tutorials/qgis/QGIS_Tasks.md

 Finally, the task needs to be run.
 For this, we use the `QgsTaskManager`, which is a singleton class that takes care of delegating any background tasks.
 We add the task and the task manager makes sure that the task starts running.

 And that's it!
-We have successfully created a small plugin that downloads SRTM tiles in the background by using `QgsTask`, so that the user can continue interacting with QGIS while the download runs.
+We have successfully created a small plugin that downloads Mapzen/Tilezen elevation tiles in the background by using `QgsTask`, so that the user can continue interacting with QGIS while the download runs.